DAFRAYAL/DAFRAYAL/README.md

 Steam account username is dafrayal and password is aLkInDlI3@

-Public school remote desktop machine address is 20.79.33.248 and username is School, and password is eXzOlIvEsFoReVeR3@
+Partially defaulted public school remote desktop machine address is 20.79.33.248 and username is School, and password is eXzOlIvEsFoReVeR3@
 Please one connection at a time to the machine.

-Defaulted public proxy 51.142.155.140:9
+Partially defaulted public proxy 51.142.155.140:9
-Defaulted public SOFTETHER 51.142.155.140:4195 anonymous logon to Publichost username.
+Partially defaulted public SOFTETHER 51.142.155.140:4195 anonymous logon to Publichost username.

 By the way you have to login normally, without spaceships.